megawac/MutationObserver.js/README.md

 ### Compatibility

-I've tested and verified compatibility in the following browsers
+I've tested and verified compatibility in the following browsers + [these Sauce browsers](https://saucelabs.com/u/mutationobserver)

 * Internet Explorer 8 (emulated), 9, 10 in win7 and win8
 * Firefox 4, 21, 24, 26 in OSX, win7 and win8
 * Opera 11.8, 12.16 in win7
-* Safari 6.0.5 on OSX
 * "Internet" on Android HTC One V
 * Blackberry 6.0.16